Molniya (satellite)

-The Molniya (Молния, "Lightning") series satellites were military and communications satellites launched by the Soviet Union from 1965 to 2004.
+The Molniya (Молния, "Lightning") series satellites were military and communications satellites launched by the Soviet Union from 1965 to 1991, and by the Russian Federation from 1991 to 2004.
 These satellites used highly eccentric elliptical orbits known as Molniya orbits, which have a long dwell time over high latitudes.
 They are suited for communications purposes in polar regions, in the same way that geostationary satellites are used for equatorial regions.

 There were 164 Molniya satellites launched, all in Molniya orbits with the exception of Molniya 1S which was launched into geostationary orbit for testing purposes.

 History

 In the early 1960s, when Europe and America were establishing geostationary communication satellites, the Russians found these orbits unsuitable.
 They were limited in the amount of rocket power available and it is extremely energy intensive to both launch a satellite to 40,000 km, and change its inclination to be over the equator, especially when launched from Russia.
-Additionally geostationary satellites give poor coverage in polar regions, which consists of a large portion of Russian territory.
-As a result, OKB-1 sought a less energy-consuming orbit.
+Additionally geostationary satellites give poor coverage in polar regions.
+A large portion of Russian territory consists of polar regions, making this arrangement further unfavorable to Russian interests.
+As a result, OKB-1 sought to find a more optimal orbit for the satellite.
 Studies found that this could be achieved using a large elliptical orbit, with an apogee over Russian territory.
 The satellite's name, "quick as lightning", is in reference to the speed with which it passes through the perigee.

+Molniya series satellites were replaced (succeeded) by the Meridian series, with the first launch in 2006.
+As of 2023, there are currently 36 Molniya satellites left in orbit.